Artist Residencies in Schools for Arts Learning

 - Plans for access to persons with disabilities and to underserved populations.

 - Clarity of the overall proposal.

-- Evidence of how the residency will help build school and community support for making the arts an essential and valued part of the school curriculum.
+- Evidence of how the residency will help build school and community support for making the arts an essential and valued part of the school curriculum and environment.

 - Clarity of the budget and ability to meet the required match.